Future financial planning for your ASD child

 That doesn't even start to cover the ongoing costs throughout life, especially if there's little prospect of your child becoming independent or holding down a job.
 Who's going to support them?
 How's it going to happen?

-That's why I was very interested to see this little setup this week - Spectrum Planning, a financial planner focusing on helping families with special needs work out a way ahead for the future.
+That's why I was very interested to see this little setup this week - Spectrum Planning, an Aussie financial planner focusing on helping families with special needs work out a way ahead for the future.
 I've had a little bit to do with the people behind it and I think they're awesome.

 As you know, on this blog I don't do ads.
-I'm not trying to spruik this company.
+I'm not trying to spruik these company.
 Nor do I stand to gain anything from it.
 What I do, however, is point readers to good resources to enhance all areas of life with your special needs child.
 And heaven knows, we all need money to pay those enormous bills.
 So go ahead, take a look.
 And maybe make a financial plan for your child's future.